lukas8920/wms-backend/README.md

 **wms-backend** is a backend service designed to support integration with Odoo's Warehouse Management System (WMS), with a current focus on importing sales orders.
 The system is implemented in Java and follows a modular, service-oriented architecture for extensibility and maintainability.

+## Prerequisites

+This service requires the following external services to be running and accessible:

+- PostgreSQL
+- Odoo
+- HashiCorp Vault

 ## Features

 - **Sales Order Import:**